 Every teacher needs a good lesson planner to keep their classroom organized.
 Without one, it’s nearly impossible to keep everything organized and avoid letting important items fall through the cracks.
+Teacher planners are the “glue” to keeping the chaos at bay.

 The good news is there are many different styles and choices available to fit every individual teacher’s needs and preferences.
 This does make it a bit harder to choose – there are a lot of different products to wade through.
+The best teacher planners all have some similar features that set them apart from the rest.

 We are here to help cut the list down to save you time.
 We’ve selected four of our favorite brands that our teacher panel recommends as their favorite for keeping track of lesson plans.
 We’ve also included a guide for what features you should insist upon in your planner in case you want to go shopping offline.